Avinash174/Quiz-App/README.md

-# flutter_course
+# Quiz App

-A new Flutter project.
+A new quiz app in flutter.

 ## Getting Started